remyoudompheng/yamaquasi/README.md

 quadratic sieve, self-initializing (hypercube) multiple polynomial quadratic sieve.

+Several optimization techniques are not used in Yamaquasi: the Gray code enumeration for SIQS polynomials is not used (instead a base 16 representation avoids excessive initialization cost), and the formulas avoiding a few inner products in Block Lanczos are not implemented.

 ## Integer arithmetic

 Since it is unreasonable to use the quadratic sieve to factor numbers larger